 This project has been popular in Europe since 2013, it has recently started to take fruition in the United States.

 Additionally, Poole Hospital in Dorset, England, has read about the idea and started not only doing it, but also spreading the news of the wonderful effect the octopuses have on preemies.

-Find out more about this project and see how you can get involved by clicking on the image above.
+To find out more about this project and to see how you can get involved - click on the image below.

 - Cotton yarn it has to be 100% cotton!
 4ply cotton is recommended.